-One of raw kratom’s chief alkaloids is mitragynine, which is thought to activate natural opioid receptors without depressing the respiratory system.
+One of the raw kratom’s chief alkaloids is mitragynine, which is thought to activate natural opioid receptors without depressing the respiratory system.
 That’s why so many proponents of kratom are excited about its potential as a safer pain medication.
-Between 1999 and 2016, more than 200,000 Americans died from prescription opioid overdose.
+Between 1999 and 2016, more than 200,000 Americans died from a prescription opioid overdose.

 A woman named Susan Ash recovered from Lyme disease only to wind up addicted to pain pills.
 After detox and addiction treatment, she stumbled across kratom and has used it every day since.
 Indeed, she attributes her recovery to it.
 Ash and thousands of other users regularly lobby against state bills that would ban the sale of kratom.
 Six states have made kratom illegal.

 Others aren’t so sure about kratom for withdrawal and insist that Ash and other recovering addicts are anything but clean.

 Dariya Pankova was battling a heroin addiction when she tried kratom.
 She became hooked on it and eventually returned to the more potent heroin.
 A South Florida man who was trying to quit several substances had a similar experience.
 He developed tolerance to kratom and returned to rehab many times before he beat his addiction to it.